dkodnik/LuXOS/README.md

 # LudOS

 LudOS is a 'Just enough OS' Linux distribution for running [Ludo](https://ludo.libretro.com) on hardware like PC or the Raspberry Pi.
-LudOS is based on [LibreELEC](https://libreelec.tv) 9.2.7 (without the last 3 commits) with a few minor changes.
+LudOS is based on [LibreELEC](https://libreelec.tv) 11.0.6 (plus 32 more commits) with a few minor changes.

 ## Installation